 However, you will want to factor in other taxes when considering whether to move to Arizona.
 You might have to pay state income taxes, which could include income from your 401(k) retirement account and property taxes.

-Housing prices are coming down
+Housing prices are going up

-And cities are relatively in line with the state average if you’re concerned about higher living costs in more populated areas.
+Cities are relatively in line with the state average if you're concerned about higher living costs in more populated areas.

 If you’re over 50, take advantage of massive discounts and financial resources